MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/test-and-deploy-microsoft-365-apps.md

 - Version 16.0.4494.1000 or later of Office Professional Plus 2016 (MSI) or Office Standard 2016 (MSI).
     > [!NOTE]
     > MSI versions of Outlook show admin-installed add-ins in the appropriate Outlook ribbon, not the "My add-ins" section.
-- Version 15.0.4937.1000 or later of Office Professional Plus 2013 (MSI) or Office Standard 2013 (MSI)*
+- Version 15.0.4937.1000 or later of Office Professional Plus 2013 (MSI) or Office Standard 2013 (MSI).
-- Version 16.0.9318.1000 or later of Office 2016 for Mac
+- Version 16.0.9318.1000 or later of Office 2016 for Mac.
-- Version 2.75.0 or later of Outlook mobile for iOS
+- Version 2.75.0 or later of Outlook mobile for iOS.
-- Version 2.2.145 or later of Outlook mobile for Android
+- Version 2.2.145 or later of Outlook mobile for Android.